-It is important that landscaping is a condition on development approvals, where possible, to systematically improve the level of urban forest in industrial areas and achieve the desired benefits such as shade and improved amenity.
+Industrial development may require some streetscape landscaping, but is often otherwise devoid of vegetation systematically improve the level of urban forest in industrial areas and achieve the desired benefits such as shade and improved amenity.
 Through the implementation of the City's Industrial Development Strategy (City of Kalamunda 2018a), the City is developing a Local Planning Policy for all industrial areas to guide design and address modern industrial development standards.